-How Beyond Reasonable Doubt Works
+How Beyond A Reasonable Doubt Works in Court

 In a criminal trial, every person is presumed innocent until proven guilty.
 In a criminal case this puts the onus on the Crown to prove its case that the preponderance of the evidence supports the idea that guilt is the answer.
 In demonstrating this, they must prove that the defendant’s guilt beyond a reasonable doubt.
 If the Crown cannot satisfy beyond a reasonable doubt, there is no conviction.